LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 Equation $\eqref{eq:opt}$ has multiple roots as a result of the periodic nature of the spiral.
 Every full revolution there is another candidate for the closest point to the spiral.
 Depending on the range we choose the answer will be different.
-Therefore in order for Newton's method to converge to a good answer, we need to provide a good first guess.
-This is done by brute force: pass $n$ points in a range to the function and choose the one with the smallest outcome.
+Therefore in order for Newton's method to converge to a good answer, we need to provide a good first guess.[^newtons_method] This is done by brute force: pass $n$ points in a range to the function and choose the one with the smallest outcome.
 As of Julia 1.7 this is inbuilt into the `argmin` function.
-(You could also only use this brute force method without Newton's method because the extra precision provided is not critical.).[^newtons_method]
+(You could also only use this brute force method without Newton's method because the extra precision provided is not critical.)

 {%highlight julia%}
 function argmin_func_newton(